MileHacker Logo

 Walking main Mode

 Walking offers the main and most immersive way to experience Mount Athos.
-Most of The Agion oros is pedestrian-friendly, with an extensive network of ancient paths and trails connecting monasteries and sketes.
-These "kalderimia" (cobblestone paths) have historical routes through forests and along the coast.
+The majority Of the Agion oros is pedestrian-friendly, with a wide network of ancient paths and trails connecting monasteries and sketes.
+These "kalderimia" (cobblestone paths) have historical routes through forests and by the coast.

 Pedestrian Insights